Sivy2395/gkthiruvathukal.github.com/index.md

 title: George K. Thiruvathukal
 ---

-My actual web page still lives at [www.thiruvathukal.com](http://www.thiruvathukal.com).
-I am exploring alternatives to hosted CMS/Blogging solutions that allow me to author pages in plaintext, backed by a DVCS.
+Welcome to my new web site, powered by [Jekyll](http://jekyllrb.com).

+I am still migrating content from my previous [Google Site](http://home.thiruvathukal.com) and will continue to keep it around in the interim, especially for those who have links to it.

 ## Posts